 1. What is Post Release Community Supervision?

 Certain convicted felons get placed on PRCS after leaving California State Prison.
 While under supervision, they are required to abide by various relevant terms of condition.
 Common ones include attending a rehabilitation program and submitting to electronic monitoring.

-All felons leaving state prisons are placed on community supervision.
+All felons leaving state prisons are placed under community supervision.
 This is true unless they were convicted of any of the following crimes:

 - a serious felony (such as lewd acts with a minor under 14),1